Lake Gogebic Fishing

 Lake Gogebic fishing is some of the best in the Upper Peninsula.
 The lake offers walleye, small mouth bass, northern pike, and jumbo perch (with shores that range from sandy, swimming beaches to rocky shores and clay banks to give you diversity in fishing and challenge).
 Learn to read the lake and how to use the right fishing method in the right place for the big reward!
 Throughout the season, the Lake Gogebic Area Chamber of Commerce hosts a monthly fishing contest from May 15 – September 14 and a fall fishing tournament.

 Every year the Lake Gogebic Area Chamber of Commerce helps sponsor the Lake Gogebic Walleye Tournament the second weekend on September.
 Dinner and prizes are provided to all contestants at Gogebic Lodge.
-For full details as well as how you can enter the event, please follow the link below.
+Full details will be provided soon.

 Monthly Fishing Contest